BokijonovS/BokijonovS/README.md

 ## How to Reach Me

 <p align="center">
-  Feel free to reach out to me via bokijonovs@gmail.com or connect with me on [Your Social Media Profiles].
+  Feel free to reach out to me via bokijonovs@gmail.com or connect with me on Telegram: @BokijonovS, Instagram: @bokijonow.
 </p>

 <!-- Footer -->